Just say NO to

 While some readers love to be babied like that, the rest of us readers don't.
 The rest of us are paying close attention and we love ferreting out the author's little hints exposed by the plot's progression and character reveals.
 We are reading specifically to discover what the heck is going on.

-Spoilers strip all the suspense and discovery --the most enjoyable parts of the story-- right out.
+Spoilers strip out all the suspense and discovery -- the most enjoyable parts of the story.

 I don't know about you, but once all the surprises are gone from a story, I have no reason to keep reading that story.